"I am an Associate Professor in the Department of Languages and Literature at Austin

-Peay State University, where I teach and write about twentieth-century poetry.
-I also
+Peay State University, where I teach and write about twentieth-century poetry and

-and complicating them within a poem.
+on them, examining their implications, and complicating them within a poem.
 At the

-same time, "Echo & Critique" argues that poets used this technique to weigh their own susceptibility to the clichés
+same time, Echo & Critique argues that poets used this technique to weigh their own susceptibility to the clichés

 I have published articles in such venues as MLQ, Essays in Criticism, Philological Quarterly, Modernism / modernity, Journal of

 Modern Literature, Twentieth-Century Literature, The Yale Review, and The Journal of Commonwealth Literature.
 I have also reviewed contemporary poetry for Colorado Review Online, Chicago Review, PN Review, Harvard Review Online, and Rain Taxi."